grace-nc/kimiafarma-business-performance-analysis/README.md

 # Conclusion

-> **The Net Sales decline is primarily a transaction volume contraction concentrated in specific high-revenue product categories within West Java (2021) and East Java (2023), rather than an operational, service quality, seasonality, or customer basket-size issue.**
->
-> **Unstrategic pricing backfired in two ways: broad price cuts directly decreasing Net Sales without boosting transaction volume, while an unmanaged price hike (+1.20% on Hypnotics & Sedatives) also caused order volume to drop.
-Instead of making random price adjustments.
-Rather than changing price, the business needs to shift to targeted trade deals to drive sales volume while holding baseline prices.
+**The Net Sales decline is primarily a transaction volume decline concentrated in specific high-revenue product categories** and **unstrategic pricing** within West Java (2021) and East Java (2023), rather than an operational, service quality, seasonality, or customer basket size issue.
+Broad price cuts directly decreasing Net Sales without boosting transaction volume, while an unmanaged price hike (+1.20% on Hypnotics & Sedatives) also caused order volume to drop.
+Rather than changing price/price adjustments, the business needs to shift to targeted trade deals to drive sales volume while holding baseline prices.

 ---

 # Actionable Strategy Recommendations: